Photo Credit : Annie Leibovitz, Vanity Fair

 Women being out cold.
 Women in uncomfortable shoes.
 Women who have a limited range of motion because the garment restricts them.
 All in the name of an expectation of dressy dictated by some archaic rules of femininity.
 We can choose if that term is relevant to us in this day and age.
 We can choose what we consider feminine for ourselves.

 To Do: Jeans are okay.
 Ballet flats are okay.
 T-shrits are also okay.
 (Just not all 3 together ).
-Clothes that you need a special bra that just wont stay put ?
+Clothes that you need a special bra and fashion tape to stay on ?
 There are other garments that are easier to wear.
 Don’t care for a dress ?
 Wear the pants with a dressier blouse.
 A tuxedo shirt looks as good on women as the men folk.
 Isabel Marant does these stunning embroidered/studded/feminine accented blouses.
 Wear an evening jacket with trousers and heels.
 Wear a suit if that is what you want to wear.

 NO TO PICTURE PERFECTION.